rsquillace/renters-lament/README.md

 Being a Seattle native, sky rocketing rent is an alarming reality I've consistently faced.
 As the wealth disparity in the city increases, the rental market caters less and less to those in the lower middle and lower class.
 There are arguments that wages have kept up with the increase in living costs, though personal experience says otherwise.

 Thus, I've embarked on an exploration of the affordability of rent for standard wages of various industries.
 In creating a comprehensive display of my findings, I offer a useful tool to advocates of putting systems in place that discourage the displacement of residents earning low wages.

+**The results of this project can be viewed at renterslament.online!**

 ## Data